LinkedIn Ads Essentials for B2B Marketers

 Images

 The ad format that is most commonly used (and very effective) is a single picture, followed closely by a carousel of images.
-For maximum impact, your image should include very little text—if any at all.
-With LinkedIn, you also have the option for a headline, as well as a short description.
+Your image should include very little text—if any- for maximum impact.
+With LinkedIn, you also have the option for a headline as well as a short description.
 Don’t underestimate the importance of this text, which behaves like the description on a regular post.

 This image-text ad format is a very flexible one.
 You can use it to increase brand awareness, build brand awareness, and even convert leads.
 What should change based on your goals?
 The offer when someone clicks on your ad.